truecharts/website/src/content/docs/clustertool/migrations/scale.md

 Setup VolSync according to [this](https://truecharts.org/deprecated/scale/guides/backup-restore/) guide.

+*If you currently do not have VolSync installed, a migration catalog will be provided later to install it*

 ## Continue with ClusterTool Getting-Started

 From this point onwards, please go through the complete [ClusterTool Getting-Started](/clustertool/getting-started) guide.